Sponsored Links

 Panic Attacks

-People with panic disorder have feelings of terror that strike suddenly and repeatedly with no warning.
-They can't predict when an attack will occur, and many develop intense anxiety between episodes, worrying when and where the next one will strike.
+People with panic disorder have feelings of terror that strike suddenly and repeatedly with no warning, panic attacks.
+They can't predict when panic attacks will occur, and many develop intense anxiety between episodes, worrying when and where the next one will strike.

-Panic attacks can occur at any time, even during sleep.
-An attack generally peaks within 10 minutes, but some symptoms may last much longer.
+Panic attacks can occur at any time, even during sleep. panic attacks generally peak within 10 minutes, but some symptoms may last much longer.

 "It started 10 years ago, when I had just graduated from college and started a new job.
 I was sitting in a business seminar in a hotel and this thing came out of the blue.
 I felt like I was dying."